 A repurposed 1939 WPA Post Office houses exhibits and artifacts telling the story of Lee’s Summit.
 Originally called “Big Cedar,” the Civil War had a lasting effect on this area.
 Before the war, William B. Howard (the founder), negotiated with the Pacific Railroad to establish a right-of-way.
 In 1868, citizens voted to incorporate as the town of Lee’s Summit.
 Permanent exhibits illustrate the impact of the Border/Civil War and agriculture on our development and growth.
 You can learn more about our most notorious resident, Cole Younger; see a Pat Metheny Grammy; learn about Loula Long Combs and the Longview Farm; and enjoy the recreated “Vogue Theater.”

-Welcome to the Historical Society of Lee’s Summit where history can be found through stories, maps, photographs and artifacts.
+Welcome to the Lee’s Summit History Museum and discover the untold stories full of memories and surprises.
+Our history can be found through stories, maps, photographs and artifacts.

 Thursday | 10:00 am — 2:00 pm |